MicrosoftDocs/win32/desktop-src/CIMWin32Prov/interrogateservice-method-in-class-win32-systemdriver.md

 ---
-Description: Requests that the system driver service update its state to the service manager. ms.assetid: 350d9044-39fd-436f-ab15-b30324b2b2e9 ms.tgt_platform: multiple
+description: Requests that the system driver service update its state to the service manager. ms.assetid: 350d9044-39fd-436f-ab15-b30324b2b2e9 ms.tgt_platform: multiple
 title: InterrogateService method of the Win32_SystemDriver class